percona/pmm/docs/using/platform/security-threat-tool.md

 All checks run on the PMM Client side.
 Results are sent to PMM Server where a summary count is shown on the *Home Dashboard*, with details in the *PMM Database Checks* dashboard.

-Checks are automatically downloaded from Percona Enterprise Platform and run every 24 hours.
+Checks are automatically downloaded from Percona Platform and run every 24 hours.
 (This period is not configurable.)

 **Check results data *always* remains on the PMM Server.** It is not related to anonymous data sent for Telemetry purposes.